Ayush-Mitra-7/Fashion_recommendation_System/README.md

 This is an End to End Project where a web app is created to show how the model works and interacts with the front end structure.

+The Dataset was Taken from kaggle.The original Dataset was too large(25GB),so i used a small image dataset

 The screenshot of the web app are given below:
 ![Web app](screenshots/pic1.png)